apache/openwhisk/.github/ISSUE_TEMPLATE.md

 <!--
+We use the issue tracker for bugs and feature requests.
+For general questions and discussion please use http://slack.openwhisk.org/ or https://openwhisk.apache.org/contact.html instead.

 Do NOT share passwords, credentials or other confidential information.

 Before creating a new issue, please check if there is one already open that